-Sometimes it is not enough to merely restore the data contained within a server after an outage.
-In any case, you want to roll things back to the state that existed before disaster struck, a transaction log backup will be required.
+Sometimes, it is not enough to merely restore the data contained within a server after an outage.
+In any case, if you want to roll things back to the state that existed before disaster struck, a transaction log backup will be required.

 This lets you guarantee complete continuity when restoration occurs or when you switch from your main server to a secondary backup.

-Leveraging SQL Server AlwaysOn Availability Groups will let you achieve this seamlessly within Microsoft's own ecosystem.
-Ultimately a combination of several backup types will probably give you the best balance for your own needs, which of course need to be taken into account during the strategy-building process.
+Leveraging SQL Server AlwaysOn Availability Groups will let you achieve this seamlessly within Microsoft’s ecosystem.
+Ultimately a combination of several backup types will probably give you the best balance for your own needs, which of course, need to be taken into account during the strategy-building process.

 Your plan for backing up your SQL database needs to factor in how and where server hardware is located.